 We recommend fertilizing your tree every month with a bonsai fertilizer.
 Time release granules are the easiest to use and can be added every season.
 Reduce the amount of fertilizer during the winter.
 Use a balanced fertilizer for best results.
 Take care to not over-fertilize as this can cause your leaves to burn.

 Oak Bonsai trees thrive best with natural filtered sunlight.
 Foliage will grow quickly during the growing seasons, spring and fall.
-Leaves will fall off in the winter.

 |Temperature Requirements: |